smeehan12/standalone-recast-tutorial/_episodes/04-toy-analysis.md

 # Introduction

-To introduce the RECAST concepts during the tutorial, we'll work on RECASTing a small, simple stand-alone toy analysis.
-We'll look at the "VHbb" Higgs search channel, with the Higgs decaying to b-quarks:
+To introduce the RECAST concepts during the tutorial, we'll work on RECASTing a simple stand-alone toy analysis originally developed by Adam Parker, Samuel Meehan and Karol Krizka for the 2019 US-ATLAS computing bootcamp.

+The toy analysis looks at the "VHbb" Higgs search channel, with the Higgs decaying to b-quarks:

 ![](../fig/VHbb.png)